satansdeer/satansdeer.github.com/content/legacy-posts/conditional-rendering-in-jsx/index.md

 In this example if the prop `error` will be false component won't render.

-It is the most simple way, often used for early return from your component rendering code.
+It is the most simple way, used for early return from your component rendering code.

 ## Ternary Operator